Hariprasanth2/Male-Fashion-E-commerce/README.md

-# 🧥 Men's Fashion E-Commerce Website
+# 🧥 Male Fashion E-Commerce Website

 This is a fully responsive front-end e-commerce website for men's fashion built using **HTML**, **CSS**, and **JavaScript**.
 It features multiple pages including home, shop, product details, shopping cart, checkout, and contact.